d1nch8g/swap/README.md

-# Inswap - open currency exchange spot software
+# Swap - open currency exchange spot software

 This projects provides access to self hosted exchange spot which can be configured under your personal needs.